frankfulness/blog/README.md

 ## Post

-Content is modelled using [Contentlayer](https://www.contentlayer.dev/), which allows you to define your own content schema and use it to generate typed content objects.
+Content is modelled using [Contentlayer](https://www.contentlayer.dev/), define content schema and use it to generate typed content objects.
 See [Contentlayer documentation](https://www.contentlayer.dev/docs/getting-started) for more information.

 ### Frontmatter